 Compatibility Note that the ISO standard only defines the user streams.
 The 'current' streams can be accessed using current_input/1 and current_output/1.
-For example, an ISO compatible implementation of write/1 is write(Term) :- current_output(Out), write_term(Out, Term).
+For example, an ISO compatible implementation of write/1 is while SWI-Prolog additionally allows for write(Term) :- write(current_output, Term).